-Photography from a kayak: How watercraft can help you capture better wildlife photos | Photofocus
+Photography on the water from a kayak

 A kayak is agile and maneuverable

-One of my favorite subjects to photograph are loons.
-They’re a photogenic bird, for starters, but they’re also an exciting and interesting subject.
+One of my favorite subjects to photograph is loons.
+They’re photogenic birds, for starters, but they’re also an exciting and interesting subject.
 They are incredible swimmers and can cover great distances while underwater.
 A kayak is a quick and maneuverable craft, which provides me a good opportunity to be in the right position when a loon breaches the water.
 Even performing a 180-degree rotation is quite easy in a kayak, which is not so with larger, heavier watercraft.

 Accessible gear